-Beyond King Tut: The Immersive Experience opens today at the National Geographic Museum in Washington, DC.
+Beyond King Tut: The Immersive Experience recently opened at the National Geographic Museum in Washington, DC and the SoWa Power Station in Boston.
 As visitors walk through multiple distinct galleries, they are transported to the ancient world of Egypt and invited to experience the 3,300-year-old story of King Tut through an immersive cinematic presentation.
 Immersed in the sights, sounds, and sense of wonder, visitors are taken on a journey through time that brings the ancient world to life and celebrates the 100th anniversary of the discovery of Tutankhamun’s tomb, one of the world’s greatest archaeological finds.

 Cortina Productions produced three films for this immersive experience in collaboration with The National Geographic Society, Normal Studios, Troublemakers, XL Scenic, Immersive Experiences and Paquin Entertainment Group, the company behind the acclaimed Beyond Van Gogh experience.
 Our producers, designers, editors, and animators brought King Tut’s story to life through innovative projection techniques and large-scale visuals that engage audiences in the Valley of Kings gallery, during the film “Into the Burial Chamber,” and in the immersive Afterlife room.